 “It’s going to stop people entering the most polluted part of London with the most polluted vehicles.” said Robyn.

-Barnaby Wood, 21, Woking, also supports the new plan that is aimed to help cleaning up London’s dangerously polluted air.
+Barnaby Wood, 21, Woking, also supports the new plan that is aimed at helping to clean up London’s dangerously polluted air.

-He talked to us in this video about what he thinks about T-Charge and How to tackle air pollution in London.
+He talked to us in this video about what he thinks about the T-Charge and how to tackle air pollution in London.